pulumi/pulumi-hugo/themes/default/content/blog/using-pulumi-securely/index.md

 ### Import Manually Created Resources

-Manually created cloud resources are error prone, difficult to audit, iterate and improve on.
+Manually created cloud resources are error-prone and difficult to audit, iterate and improve on.
 If you’ve created manual resources, consider [importing]({{< relref "/blog/changes-to-import" >}}) them to Pulumi programs.

 ### Tag your Stacks